micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/pub_sub/pub_sub.md

 ```

 ## <a name="pubsub_msg"/>Message initialization
-Before publishing or receiving a message, it may be neccesary to initialize its memory for types with strings or sequences.
+Before publishing or receiving a message, it may be necessary to initialize its memory for types with strings or sequences.
 Check the [Handling messages memory in micro-ROS](../../advanced/handling_type_memory/) section for details.

 ## <a name="pubsub_end"/>Cleaning Up